Start by clicking on "Fill out the template"

 The Lease Deed would need to be printed on non-judicial stamp paper or e-stamp paper which is available in certain states.
 The value of the stamp paper would depend on the state in which it is executed as well as the duration of the lease and the lease rent.
 Each state in India has provisions in respect of the amount of stamp duty payable on the lease deed and the same would need to be determined based on the specific facts of the case.
 Information regarding the stamp duty payable can be found on the State government websites.
 For instance, the website of the state of Karnataka provides details of stamp duty payable on lease deeds.

 After printing the document on stamp paper or e-stamp paper, as applicable, both parties should sign the lease deed and each party should keep a copy of the lease deed.

-Pursuant thereto, the lease deed would need to be registered if the period of lease is more than 11 months.
-For the purposes of registration, both the lessor and lessee have to go to the sub-registrar's office.
+Pursuant thereto, the lease deed would need to be registered if, the period of lease is more than 11 months.
+For the purposes of registration, both the lessor and lessee have to go to the concerned office of the sub-registrar.